 4. Eggs

 All vitamins are contained in the yolk.
 A large yolk provides more than two-thirds of the recommended daily use of 300 mg of cholesterol.
 When buying eggs, you should only choose clean, uncracked eggs that are within their ‘best before’ date.
-Taking these precautions can help you to lower your risk of becoming ill from bacteria that might be on or in the eggs.
+Taking these precautions can help you lower your risk of becoming ill from bacteria that might be on or in the eggs.

 5. Fish

-Fish is also a very good source of long-chain omega-3 fatty acids, which are well known for their health benefits and are essential for life.
-Oily fish are those that contain at least 10 % fat (healthy omega-3 oils), such as canned sardines, salmon and some varieties of canned tuna.
+Fish is nutritious, providing us energy, zinc, selenium, iodine, protein, and vitamins D and A (some fish species only).
+It is also a very good source of long-chain omega-3 fatty acids, which are well known for their health benefits and are essential for life.
+Oily fish are those that contain at least 10 % fat (healthy omega-3 oils), such as canned sardines, salmon, and some varieties of canned tuna.

 The National Heart Foundation recommends consuming at least 500 mg per day of long-chain omega-3 fatty acids.
-Many studies have found that eating fish regularly (2 or more times weekly) can reduce the risk of many diseases such as childhood asthma, cardiovascular diseases, prostate cancer and other health problems.
-Healthy ways to consume fish include baked, poached, grilled and steamed fish.
+Many studies have found that eating fish regularly (2 or more times weekly) can reduce the risk of many diseases such as childhood asthma, cardiovascular diseases, prostate cancer, and other health problems.
+Healthy ways to consume fish include baked, poached, grilled, and steamed fish.

 6. Lentils